aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2020-SummitWorkshops/Readme.md

 # Notes
 - After the lab, make sure you check out new features in the console: **Garage**, where you can customize the sensors on your car, and **Community races** where you can create your own virtual races in the AWS console that you can race in with friends and colleagues.
-- **DeepRacer will have three racing formats in 2020**, namely time-trial, object avoidance, and head-to-head racing.
+- **DeepRacer will have three racing formats in 2020**, namely time-trial, object avoidance, and head-to-head racing.for more details on the League go to [www.deepracerleague.com](https://www.deepracerleague.com)
 - **In this lab we are targeting a time-trial model**.
 You can get a reasonable time-trial model within 120 minutes of training.
--  Join us in the **[AWS DeepRacer Slack Community](https://deepracer-community.slack.com/)** or post your questions to the [AWS DeepRacer forum](https://forums.aws.amazon.com/forum.jspa?forumID=318).
+-  Join us in the **[AWS DeepRacer Slack Community](https://deepracer-community.slack.com/)** for discussions with the community or post your questions to the [AWS DeepRacer forum](https://forums.aws.amazon.com/forum.jspa?forumID=318).
+- If you want to continue learning after the lab, please check out the following:
+	- [reInvent 2019 Expert Boot Camp videos](http://bit.ly/DRBootCamp) from our community experts
-- If you want to continue learning after the lab, please check out the online video course by the AWS Training and Certification team, called **[AWS DeepRacer: Driven by Reinforcement Learning](https://www.aws.training/learningobject/wbc?id=32143)**.
+	- online video course by the AWS Training and Certification team **[AWS DeepRacer: Driven by Reinforcement Learning](http://bit.ly/DeepRacerVideoCourse)**

 # Overview
 The lab has four goals:

 1. familiarize you with AWS DeepRacer in the AWS console,
-2. explain the concepts needed and to get you started training a time-trial model so you can go race at the MGM,
+2. explain the concepts needed and to get you started training a time-trial model,
 3. explain how you can take part in the virtual warm-up races or create your own virtual races in preparation for the 2020 AWS DeepRacer League, and
 4. explain how you can improve your models.

 The lab is split into three sections:

-- Section 1: Training your first time-trial model so you can go race at the MGM,
+- Section 1: Training your first time-trial model,
 - Section 2: Preparing for the 2020 AWS DeepRacer League, and
 - Section 3: Model training and improving your model.